jurihock/stftPitchShift/README.md

 ## Pitch shifting

-### Single pitch
+### Mono pitch shifting

-Since the *Vocoder* module transforms the original DFT complex values `real + j * imag` into `magnitude + j * frequency` representation, the single pitch shifting is a comparatively easy task.
+Since the *Vocoder* module transforms the original DFT complex values `real + j * imag` into `magnitude + j * frequency` representation, the mono pitch shifting is a comparatively easy task.
 Both `magnitude` and `frequency` vectors are to be resampled according to the desired pitch shifting factor:

 * The factor `1` means no change.
 * The factor `<1` means downsampling.